opensafely-core/ehrql/docs/tutorial/installation-and-setup.md

 This page guides you through:

 * installing the necessary prerequisites for running ehrQL on your own computer;
-* checking that ehrQL is working correctly;
+* checking that ehrQL is working correctly.
-* downloading a directory of dummy data that we will use for demonstrations in the rest of the documentation.

 ## Working with ehrQL